pingwin02/MusicBro/README.md

 ## License

-MusicBot is released under the [MIT License](LICENSE.txt).
+MusicBro is released under the [MIT License](LICENSE.txt).

 ## Credits

-MusicBot was created by pingwin02.
+MusicBro was created by pingwin02.